go-faster/web/docs/sponsor.md

 ### Benchmarks

 We can run benchmarks (automated and manual) for our projects (HTTP server, JSON marshaling, ClickHouse client).
-Ideally this should be done on performant dedicated servers, probably even multiple servers with good and fast local networking connectivity (10G or more).
+Ideally this should be done on performant dedicated servers, probably even multiple servers with stable and fast local networking connectivity (10G or more).

 This is a pre-requisite for open source continuous benchmarking system for Go.